-"This allows us to support research and innovation at MSU through investments of

-1973, THE MSU RESEARCH FOUNDATION HAS BECOME A NATIONAL LEADER IN SUPPORT FOR ENTREPRENEURSHIP AND FACILITATING ECONOMIC DEVELOPMENT THROUGH resources and expertise while continuing to ensure support for tomorrow's generation of MSU innovators," said Dr. Melissa Woo, Ph.D., executive vice president for administration at MSU and president of the MSU Research Foundation.
+"This allows us to support research and innovation at MSU through investments of continuing to ensure support for tomorrow's generation of MSU innovators," said Dr. Melissa Woo, Ph.D.; executive vice president for administration at MSU and president of the MSU Research Foundation.
 "Those dollars are vital not only for supporting MSU research, but for maintaining a strong university overall.